ohofmann/bcbio_pub/bcbio_pub.md

 To achieve wide usability, bcbio-nextgen installs on multiple unix-based operating systems and cluster types.
 An automated installer built on CloudBioLinux [@krampis_cloud_2012] installs both the bcbio-nextgen Python framework as well as all associated tools and pre-indexed genomic data.
 Installation is fully documented (<https://bcbio-nextgen.readthedocs.org/en/latest/contents/installation.html>) and uses the same automated process to provide updates for new versions of the pipeline and tools.
 It includes a full test suite as well as example exome and genome datasets for ensuring correct installation and scaling (<https://bcbio-nextgen.readthedocs.org/en/latest/contents/testing.html>).

+### Discussion

+Move explanatory text from results section over here.

+By removing installation and infrastructure integration hurdles, bcbio-nextgen has an active user community with regular contributions from outside our core group.

+In summary, bcbio-nextgen provides an automated pipeline to identify and validate genomic variations in high throughput sequencing data.
+The pipeline scales to handle large population studies by minimizing computational bottlenecks and integrating with multiple cluster architectures.
+The pipeline is open-source, documented and we welcome community contributions.

 ## Future work

-By removing installation and infrastructure integration hurdles, bcbio-nextgen has an active user community with regular contributions from outside our core group.
 We continue to actively develop the framework to increase the scope and currently active projects include:

 * Coverage – Assessment of coverage in gene regions of interest, allowing identification of regions without effective coverage for calling.
 * Structural variation – Detection of large scale events (duplications, deletions and inversions) as well as identification of copy number variations.